Shefleris/odin-landing-page/README.md

 - [Link to the assignment](https://www.theodinproject.com/lessons/foundations-landing-page)

 ## Thoughts
 Initialy i fell back on using margin and padding to position flex boxes to the right areas.
 However, on my second attempt at the assignment half a day later.
-I had a much easier time making use of flex boxes layout features to postion the boxes.
+I had a much easier time making use of flex boxes layout features to position the boxes.